phipno/42_curriculum/2_push_swap/README.md

 - The sorting algorithm wanted us to improve on stack operations and not on time optimatzion
 - I used insertion sort with an grouping of number in a same range.
 My stacks were linked lists.

-### 🥬 Is optimizing an stolen algorithm fun? ...
+### 🥬 Is optimizing an copied algorithm fun? ...
 - ... maybe but not for me.
 I only made my algorithm so good that i would pass.
-That means 86/125
+That means 86 points out of 125
-- Sorting numbers is nice but only going for least stack operations doesnt make sence in my head.
-Since at that point i thought run time would be the most important thing for a succesful sorting algorithm, which turned out to be wrong.
+- Sorting numbers is nice but only going for least stack operations didnt make sense in my head.
+At that time i thought, that run time would be the most important thing for a succesful sorting algorithm, which turned out to be wrong.

 ### 🛠️ Optimization
 - Was done in a visualizer programm, which was developed by a other student from 42